 This led L. van den Dries in the 1980-1990s to develop o-minimal geometry, A. Wilkie in the 1990s to prove the model completeness and o-minimality of T{exp} , and together with A. Macintyre its decidability modulo the real Schanuel conjecture.

-Our contributions since the 1990s provided universal power series constructions of non-Archimedean exponential real closed fields, i.e. of non-Archimedean models of T{exp} .
-Inspired by the work of Hardy, we also studied differential operators on these models.
-The role of the log-atomic monomials in these constructions was recently revealed to us in connection to J. Conway's field of surreal numbers.
-This the main story I want to tell today.
+The work of Aschenbrenner, van den Dries and van der Hoeven on transseries models culminated in the recent publication of their book.
+We focused on kappa bounded series constructions of non-Archimedean models of $T{an,exp}$.
+Inspired by the work of Hardy, we study differential operators on these models.
+The intriguing relation between log-atomic monomials and derivations was recently revealed to us in connection to defining derivations on J. Conway's field of surreal numbers No. The flexibility of the construction leads to surprising results.
+This is the main aspect I want to highlight today.